Our Poor Clare Monastery

 “All who turn to you shall be glad, and ever cry out their joy.
 You shelter them; in you they rejoice, those who love your name.”
 Psalm 5:12Nestled on a wooded tract of land…

 It was brought to this country in 1877 by a founding group of Poor Clares from Germany, first taking root in Cleveland, Ohio, then transplanted to Chicago in 1893.
 In 1948, that “Right to be Merry” was taken to the Southwest in Roswell, New Mexico by another band of Poor Clare pioneers.
 The original Chicago monastery had to be closed before the celebration of its centenary in 1992.
 Then in 1998, the new Archbishop of Chicago, Francis Cardinal George, asked the Roswell Poor Clares for a refoundation of their Chicago motherhouse.
-So in the Jubilee Year 2000, the circle was completed as we returned to live our blessed vocation once more in the Archdiocese of
+So in the Jubilee Year 2000, the circle was completed as we returned to live our blessed vocation once more in the Archdiocese of Chicago.

 (Psalm 5:8)